Skip to main content

 Every church has emails that should go out without someone having to remember to send them.
 A welcome email when someone fills out a visitor card.
 A follow-up after someone signs up for a small group.
 A birthday message.
 A check-in when someone has not attended in a month.

 These automated sequences (often called drip campaigns) do the consistent follow-up that busy church staff cannot do manually.
 They are not a replacement for personal connection.
 They are a bridge that keeps people engaged between personal touchpoints.
 And they work.
 Churches that set up even a basic welcome sequence see significantly higher visitor retention.
+For more on effective digital outreach and ministry, including how to use social media and YouTube, check out Beyond the Welcome Packet: Digital Follow Up That Helps Guests Return.
+This systematic approach to visitor retention is also crucial for coaching church members to welcome visitors with genuine conversation, leveraging SEO and volunteer engagement for your ministry.

 Measure What Matters (And Ignore What Does Not)